deltcod/LaravelTube/README.md

 If you want to upload files with more weight you have to change the settings of your php.ini

+If you want execute broadcasting events, you need install Redis in your server and run node/broadcast_server/socket.js

 #Requirements
 This packages use (no need to install):